hdaniel1/module-one-final-project-guidelines-dc-web-career-040119/APPLICATIONINFORMATION.md

 https://userguide.rescuegroups.org/display/APIDG/HTTP+API+object+information+and+code+examples

 # User-Stories
-1. As a user, I want to log in and specify certain preferences
+1. As a user, I want to log in and specify certain adoption preferences
 2. As a user, I want to see all available pets/shelters based on my preferences
 3. As a user, I want to adopt a pet
 4. As a user, I want to see all shelters in my area that offer voluneteer work